yasl-lang/docs/keywords.md

 # nan
 Literal NaN.

+# no
+Currently unused, but reserved for future use.

 # print
 `print` is used in `print` statements.

+# require
+Currently unused, but reserved for future use.

 # return
 `return` is used in function declarations to return a value.